 Queensland Public Trustee as trustee

-Queensland Public Trustee acts as trustee for a large number of trusts—from philanthropic trusts like Queensland Gives, through to smaller family trusts.
+Queensland Public Trustee acts as trustee for a large number of trusts.
+From philanthropic trusts like Queensland Gives, through to smaller family trusts.

 Our role as trustee is to ensure that the trust is administered as per the Will or other legal documents, and to protect the trust assets for the beneficiaries.
 We also manage the financial reporting and trust tax returns.
 Queensland Public Trustee will always act impartially and in the best interest of the beneficiaries named in the trust.